jacobcantwell/low-code-machine-learning-pipeline/README.md

 ### Amazon Athena

-Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
+Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.
+With a few actions in the AWS Management Console, you can point Athena at your data stored in Amazon S3 and begin using standard SQL to run ad-hoc queries and get results in seconds.
 Athena is serverless, so there is no infrastructure to setup or manage, and you can start analyzing data immediately.

-You don’t even need to load your data into Athena, it works directly with data stored in S3.
+Amazon Athena can be used as a data source for business intelligence tools and other applications, such as SQL workbench.
+To explore and visualize your data with business intelligence tools, download, install, and configure an ODBC (Open Database Connectivity) or JDBC (Java Database Connectivity) driver.
+On Windows operating systems, you can use the Microsoft Power BI connector for Amazon Athena to analyze data from Amazon Athena in Microsoft Power BI Desktop.

 #### Setup Amazon Athena